Tyil/website/_posts/2016-10-03-on-systemd.md

 ### Dependencies and unportability
-Another common issue with systemd is that applications have started to needleslly depend on it, forcing systemd onto users that do not with to use systemd for obvious reasons outlined here, reasons outside of this article, or simply being unable to use it.
+Another common issue with systemd is that applications have started to needlessly depend on it, forcing systemd onto users that do not with to use systemd for obvious reasons outlined here, reasons outside of this article, or simply being unable to use it.
 Because systemd complies to no cross-platform standard and uses many features only available in recent Linux version, it's